jabrown85/heroku-mcp-server/README.md

    }
    ```

-4. To debug:
-   - Set breakpoints in your TypeScript files
+4. (Optional) Set breakpoints in your TypeScript files.

-   - Press F5 or use the Run and Debug sidebar
+5. Press F5 or use the **`Run and Debug`** sidebar.

-   - The debugger will automatically build your TypeScript files before launching
+Note: the debugger automatically builds your TypeScript files before launching.